Call-Me-Doc/origins_lore_/Characters/CallMeDoc_.md

  // Still not entirely sure on why the two religions insist on fighting each other

  // Their butterknife is known to be sentient and extremely bloodthirsty but cannot communicate in any way.
-Also resizes for it's weilder.
+Also resizes for it's wielder.

-Relavent Story Points:
+Relevant Story Points:
- // Created most of [[Subject 54]] practially alone, after being shown the location by [[Noble_Oraiste]]
+ // Created most of [[Subject 54]] practically alone, after being shown the location by [[Noble_Oraiste]]

 Relationships:
  // Terrified of [[The_Unbeliever_]]